 These aren’t your regular run-of-the-mill bees buzzing in your backyard collecting pollen.
 No, these little guys are extremely dangerous.
 They came about when a Brazilian beekeeper tried to interbreed European and African honey bees back in 1957.

 They are genetically mixed “killer bees” that have since spread throughout North and South America.
-If you make one mad, then chances are it will chase you for miles and call in more to swarm you aggressively.
+If you make one mad, then chances are it will chase you for up to a quarter of a mile and it could call in more to swarm you aggressively.
 You had better hope your home is nearby, and the windows are shut!

 As we mentioned earlier, some snakes you can own as pets and even get bitten by and nothing will come of it.
 The black mamba is not the snake you want to ever encounter in your life.
 Some experts call it “death incarnate.”

 In Africa, the mamba is a source of many myths and legends.
 That’s already terrifying considering this isn’t a mythical creature.
 They are highly aggressive, extremely fast, and attack without being provoked.
 There’s nothing you can do except hope for the best if one spots you.

 You are now looking at the deadliest bird on Earth.
 The Cassowary is a massive bird with talons fierce enough to disembowel a human.
 These aren’t the flying creatures you want to come across in the wild, but if you’re unfortunate enough, there are instances where they wander on the beach or even in people’s homes looking for food.